d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 where inverting an image preserves the category.

-And yet despite the apparent aburdity of linearity here, as compared to our previous examples, it's less obvious that we could address the problem with a simple preprocessing fix.
+And yet despite the apparent absurdity of linearity here, as compared to our previous examples, it's less obvious that we could address the problem with a simple preprocessing fix.